 - Action plan;

 - Project plan;

 - Project Result;

 - Individual Study Result;

-- Presentation on knowledge sharing day.
+- Presentation on knowledge sharing and result days.

-4.2 Supporting courses
+5.2 Supporting courses

 With the help of a coach, students set a course to prepare for a job in the High Tech Agricultural Sector.
 The student's interest and passion can play an important role in this.
 The student works together with other students with similar passions.
 This strengthens, motivates and challenges!